The Boy and the Heron: Theatrical

-Studio Ghibli granted promotional control to GKIDS for the American release, leading GKIDS to adapt a new marketing strategy, including the release of a teaser trailer in advance of the film's international premiere at the Toronto International Film Festival, to reach a wider audience while preserving Ghibli's branding and integrity.
+Studio Ghibli granted promotional control to GKIDS for the American release, leading GKIDS to adapt a new marketing strategy, including the release of a teaser trailer in advance of the film's international premiere at the Toronto International Film Festival, to reach a wider audience.
 At the international premiere, where the director Guillermo del Toro introduced the film at its gala presentation, (Note: Miyazaki refrained from attending the world premiere and participating in promotional activities for the film in Japan, reportedly due to his age and "in an effort to raise the [film's] mystique".
 Cameron Bailey asked del Toro to present the film.)
-Studio Ghibli's Vice President Junichi Nishioka said that, contrary to rumors of retirement, Ghibli did not consider The Boy and the Heron to be Miyazaki's final film, and that Miyazaki is developing ideas for a new film and comes to the office every day.
-He said that Studio Ghibli did not view this film as a contender in award competitions and rejects the notion of associating films with wins or losses, and that Miyazaki's main goal is for the audience to watch and enjoy the film.
-Suzuki reiterated Nishioka's statement about Miyazaki's next project in October 2023, saying that Miyazaki has already moved on from The Boy and the Heron and is thinking about his new film every day.
-Later in the same month, the official guidebook for the film was released, showing behind-the-scenes featurettes such as interviews, roundtable discussions and storyboards.
+Studio Ghibli's Vice President Junichi Nishioka said that Ghibli did not consider The Boy and the Heron to be Miyazaki's final film, and that he was developing ideas for a new film, continuing to come to the office every day; Suzuki echoed this statement in October 2023.
+Later that month, the official guidebook for the film was released, showing behind-the-scenes featurettes such as interviews, roundtable discussions and storyboards.

 Home media

-The Boy and the Heron was released in Japan on DVD, Blu-ray, and Ultra HD Blu-ray on July 3, 2024, by Walt Disney Japan.
-It is the first 4K release for a Studio Ghibli film.
+The Boy and the Heron was released by Walt Disney Japan on DVD, Blu-ray, and Ultra HD Blu-ray on July 3, 2024.
+It was the first 4K release for a Studio Ghibli film.
 In North America, it was released by GKIDS and Shout!
-Studios on the same formats on July 9, preceded by a digital release on June 25 and followed by a streaming release on HBO Max on September 6.
+Studios in the same formats on July 9, preceded by a digital release on June 25 and followed by a streaming release on HBO Max on September 6.
 It was released on Netflix in territories outside the US and Japan on October 7.